Flashcards in Religion Deck (26):

 What did priests not have?

-A vocation - they were practically aways politicians
+A vacation - they were practically aways politicians

 -Diana (fertility in women)